 In 2000 a juvenile outmigration salmonid monitoring program was initiated by the Cheakamus Water Use Plan Consultative Committee to evaluate anadromous fish productivity in the Cheakamus River under the Interim Flow Agreement.
 This report details information collected during a continuation of this monitoring program as decided by the CC in September 2012.
-Juvenile outmigration of anadromous fish is now monitored (CMSMON1a) as part of the evaluations of flow changes implemented under the Water Use Plan, and the flow regime initiated on this river in February of 2006.
-This includes yield evaluations of smolt and fry outmigrants for five species of salmonids: coho salmon (Oncorhynchus kisutch), chum salmon (O. keta), chinook salmon (O.tshawytscha), pink salmon (O. gorbuscha) and steelhead trout (O.mykiss).
+Juvenile outmigration of anadromous fish is now monitored (Cheakmon#1a) as part of the evaluations of flow changes implemented under the Water Use Plan, and the flow regime initiated on this river in February of 2006.
+This includes yield evaluations of smolt and fry outmigrants for five species of salmonids: Coho salmon (Oncorhynchus kisutch), Chum salmon (O. keta), Chinook salmon (O. tshawytscha), Pink salmon (O. gorbuscha) and Steelhead trout (O. mykiss).

-Data collected for chum salmon and steelhead trout are analyzed in detail by the Chum Salmon Adult Escapement Monitor #1b and the Cheakamus River Steelhead Adult and Juvenile Abundance Monitor #3.
+Data collected for Chum salmon and Steelhead trout are analyzed in detail by the Chum Salmon Adult Escapement Monitor #1b and the Cheakamus River Steelhead Adult and Juvenile Abundance Monitor #3.

-In 2013, 340,834 chinook fry, 83,707 coho smolts, and 4,455 steelhead smolts were produced in the area of the Cheakamus River upstream of the monitoring site at the North Vancouver Outdoor School (NVOS) property.
-No estimate was formed for chinook smolts or pink fry as catches were too low.
-Ranking of production years evaluated indicates that in 2013 across the thirteen years of data collection, steelhead smolt production ranked 8th, coho smolts 5th, chinook fry 4th.
+In 2014, 39,001 Chinook fry, 25,387,473 Pink fry, 119,815 Coho smolts, and 10,107 Steelhead smolts were produced in the area of the Cheakamus River upstream of the monitoring site at the North Vancouver Outdoor School (NVOS) property.
+No estimate was formed for Chinook smolts as catches were too low and the Chum fry estimate is reported in Monitor 1b (Fell et al. 2014).
+Ranking of production over the fourteen years evaluated indicates that in 2014, Steelhead smolt production ranked 4th, Coho smolts 1st, Chinook fry 14th and Pink fry 1st.